Are you using an email signature? Consider this…Every email you send out is an opportunity to remind people of what you do and how to reach you.

 Website/Social media profiles

-Now, if you really want to kick you signature up a notch, consider adding WiseStamp.
-I read about it on HubSpot’s site (Create a Social Media Optimized Email Signature).
-Their post contains a really nice explanation and screen shots for how to create your own jazzy looking signature.
+Now, if you really want to kick your signature up a notch, consider adding WiseStamp.
 I downloaded the add-on and customized my signature in less than 5 minutes.
-I think it looks more professional than the standard email signature.
+I liked including the social media icons!